-Oz is a great swimming nation.
-Which is why we choose Sydney for the last (Pacific) leg of our Five Oceans.
-When Australian swimmer Ben Maguire and I dove in at Manly Beach at sunrise, my old SAS Reservist buddy Nick Peterson was next to us, gunning the Zodiac support dingy over the waves.
+Australia is a great swimming nation.
+Which is why we choose Sydney for the last (Pacific) leg of our Five Oceans challenge.
+When Australian swimmer Ben Maguire and I dove in at outer Manly Beach at sunrise, my old friend Ben Smith was next to us, navigating the support Zodiac over the surf.